ROOTPWA-Maintainers/ROOTPWA/README.md

 ...or use the binary distribution package:

-1. Download the latest CMake binary (`.tar.gz`) from <http://www.cmake.org/cmake/resources/software.html> and unpack it to your preferred binary directory (e.g. `~/bin/`).
+1. Download the latest CMake binary (`.tar.gz`) from <https://www.cmake.org/cmake/resources/software.html> and unpack it to your preferred binary directory (e.g. `~/bin/`).

 2. Make sure the binary directory is in your path or create an alias for `cmake`.

 ### Boost ###

-Part of the ROOTPWA code and of the external libraries relies on the Boost C++ template library which is available at <http://www.boost.org>.
-ROOTPWA requires Version 1.63.0 or higher; it is recommended to use the latest Boost release.
+Part of the ROOTPWA code and of the external libraries relies on the Boost C++ template library which is available at <https://www.boost.org>.
+ROOTPWA requires Version 1.67.0 or higher.
+Although it is recommended to use the latest Boost release, CMake always lags somewhat behind in supporting new Boost releases (see `_Boost_KNOWN_VERSIONS` in `FindBoost.cmake`).

 #### Getting Boost ####

 If you have administrator privileges, just install the respective Boost packages for your platform and you are set.
-In case you only have normal user privileges there are two ways of installing Boost: The most convenient way is to download the tarball of the desired Boost version from the Boost website and extract it to a place of your choice.
+In case you only have normal user privileges there are two ways of installing Boost: The most convenient way is to download the tarball of the desired Boost version from the Boost website at <https://www.boost.org/users/download/> and extract it to a place of your choice.
 However, one can also clone the Boost git repository by running

     > git clone --recursive https://github.com/boostorg/boost.git
     > cd boost